seungwoo-stat/L1centrality/README.md

 representation), and `Lorenz_plot()` (group heterogeneity plot and index).

-Moreover, two network data are provided: `MCUmovie` (Marvel Cinematic Universe movie network) and `rokassembly21` (Republic of Korea’s 21st National Assembly bill cosponsorship network).
+Moreover, two undirected and connected network data are provided:
+`MCUmovie` (Marvel Cinematic Universe movie network) and `rokassembly21` (Republic of Korea’s 21st National Assembly bill cosponsorship network).
 See the document for further details.

 ## Where can I learn more?

 Visit [this repo](https://github.com/seungwoo-stat/L1centrality-paper)
-for code to reproduce the figures and analysis from the paper Kang and Oh (2023).
+for code to reproduce the figures and analysis from the paper Kang and Oh (2023) and [this repo](https://github.com/seungwoo-stat/L1prestige-paper) for code to reproduce the figures and analysis from the paper Kang and Oh (2024).

 ## References

 Seungwoo Kang and Hee-Seok Oh.
 On a Notion of Graph Centrality Based on *L*<sub>1</sub> Data Depth.
 Manuscript.
 2023.

+Seungwoo Kang and Hee-Seok Oh.
+The *L*<sub>1</sub> Prestige Measure and Multiscale Network Analysis.
+Manuscript.
+2024.